 5. Cap Ferrat

-This is the beautiful Paloma beach, one of the pretty Cap-Ferrat beaches.
+This is the beautiful Paloma beach, one of the many pretty Cap-Ferrat beaches.
 It’s a pebble beach and one of my favorites on the whole Riviera.

 - Read more about Cap Ferrat in my article Walk around Cap-Ferrat, French Riviera